wp-plugins/wp-plugin-info-card/readme.txt

 == Installation ==

 1. Upload and activate the plugin (or install it through the WP admin console)
-2. Click on the "WP Plugin Info" menu
+2. Click on the "WP Plugin Info Card" sub-menu
 3. Follow instructions, every option is documented ;-)

 == Frequently Asked Questions ==